-Source: Author's analysis of 2010 SCF.
+Source: Authors' analysis of 2013 SCF.

-Figure 6: Households with Retirement Accounts Have 2.5 Times the Income of Households without Retirement Accounts Assets
+Figure 6: Households with Retirement Accounts have 2.4 Times the Income of Households without Retirement Account Assets

-Median income and earnings among working-age households by retirement account ownership status, 2010.
+Median income among working-age households by retirement account ownership status, 2013

-Source: Author's analysis of 2010 SCF.
+Source: Authors' analysis of 2013 SCF.
 Universe is households with heads age 25-64.
-Households with negative earnings excluded.
-Retirement account ownership status in 2010; income reported for 2009.
+Retirement account ownership status reported for 2013; income data reported for 2012.
+Those with negative earnings excluded.
+See Appendix for detailed methodology.

-While there is a notable gap between older and younger households in retirement account ownership-47 percent among households age 25-34 versus 60 percent among households age 55-64-the participation gap is much wider across income groups.
-To begin, households with retirement accounts have a median income of \$76,238, compared to \$30,495 among households without retirement accounts-two and a half times as large (Figure 6).
-The disparity in account ownership between high and low income groups is stark.
+While there is a notable gap between older and younger households in retirement account ownership-46 percent among households age 25-34 versus 59 percent among households age 55-64-the participation gap is much wider across income groups (Figure 5).
+To begin, households with retirement accounts have a median income of \$86,235, compared to \$35,509 among households without retirement accounts-2.4 times as large (Figure 6).

 Figure 7 shows the retirement account asset ownership of households by income quartile.
 (See Appendix for methodology.)
-The vast majority (89 percent) of households in the top income quartile own retirement account assets, as do 72 percent of the third (second-highest) income quartile.
-In comparison, 51 percent of the second-lowest income quartile and only 26 percent of households in the bottom income quartile own retirement account assets.
+The vast majority (90 percent) of households in the top income quartile own retirement account assets, as do 76 percent of the third (second-highest) income quartile.
+In comparison, 51 percent of the second-lowest income quartile and only 21 percent of households in the bottom income quartile own retirement account assets.
 In other words, retirement accounts are sharply concentrated in the top half of the income distribution.
+In addition, this retirement account ownership disparity has increased since 2010, when 90 and 72 percent of those in the highest two quartiles owned an account, versus 26 percent in the lowest quartile.21